Kym Sims: Discography

-Singles chart history

-Having debuted at number 22 on the UK Singles Chart, "Too Blind To See It" entered the chart's top ten four weeks later at number seven.
+Having debuted at number 22 on the UK Singles Chart, "Too Blind to See It" entered the chart's top ten four weeks later at number seven.
 The song rose to its highest position of number five, where it remained for two weeks.
 One more week in the top ten followed, then two more in the lower Top 40, before the song left the higher region of the UK Singles Chart.

 "Too Blind to See It" was released on the Atco record label and was certified silver by the British Phonographic Industry.
 It was included on an album of the same name, which peaked at number 39 on the UK Albums Chart later in 1992.
-This was the only top ten hit for Kym Sims in the United Kingdom.
+This was the only top-ten hit for Kym Sims in the United Kingdom.

 "I Must Be Free" was also featured on Dance Mix USA Volume 3.
 While a few of her songs have been featured on various dance compilation albums, this particular collection was significant because it peaked at number 71 on the Billboard 200 albums chart, which makes it the only album featuring a Sims solo recording to register on that chart.